 With that being said…

-2. Many people get into OT school on the second or third application process.
+2. Many people get into OT school on the second (even third) application process

 As mentioned, you likely aren’t feeling great about not getting into OT school.
-However, many applicants don’t get into OT school on their first try.
+However, you aren’t alone; many applicants don’t get into OT school on their first try.

-This isn’t because they aren’t cut out to be occupational therapists, but because SO many people are applying to occupational therapy school.
-Each year programs get more applicants, so the competition increases.
+This isn’t because they aren’t cut out to be occupational therapists, but because SO many people are applying to occupational therapy programs.
+Each year these programs get more applicants, so the competition increases.

 Because of this, it’s common to get accepted on your second or third time applying.
-It’s not only because your application will be stronger and you know the process better, but because schools know you’re serious when you’ve applied there two years in a row.
+This is not only because your application will be stronger and you know the process better, but because schools know you’re serious when you’ve applied there two years in a row.

 If you get denied by your dream school this year, you may have a better shot if you apply to the same school next year once you’ve updated your application.
 The programs will really get to see how determined you are to become an occupational therapist.

-First-time applicants may see programs’ minimum GPA requirement and apply with just the minimum, without realizing the average GPA is significantly higher than the minimum requirement.
+First-time applicants may see programs’ minimum GPA requirement and apply with just the minimum, without realizing the average GPA of accepted students is significantly higher than the minimum requirement.
 This also goes for shadowing hours, GRE scores, and volunteer work as well.